WebDevLuke/OrionCSS/README-new-wip.md

 ### Class Namespaces

-OrionCSS uses appropriate class namespaces to link them with their parent ITCSS layer.
+OrionCSS uses appropriate namespaces to link classes with their parent ITCSS layer.
 These are:

 - `.o-`: Objects
 - `.c-`: Components